247-ai/FlashML/README.md

     to the spark submit command.

-3. Remaining details related to the socket server receiving the logs are available in the `README.md` in log-server module.
+3. Remaining details related to the socket server receiving the logs are available in the [README.md in FlashML Log Server repo](https://github.com/247-ai/FlashML-Log-Server/blob/master/README.md).

 ## Release Notes
 Release notes for all versions of FlashML are at [Release Notes](Release%20Notes.md).